 dis·till (verb): to extract the essential meaning or most important aspects of.

 When I write stories and work on reporting projects, I spend dozens—sometimes hundreds—of hours reading books, academic papers, and news coverage on a topic.
 I interview experts.
-I read through long, often dry, history books on the topic at hand.
-Sometimes I travel to distant countries.
+I read through long, often dry, history books on the topic.
+Sometimes, I travel to distant countries.
 Other times, I end up in the basement of a library, deep in the archives.
 In short, I do whatever it takes to learn as much as I can about a subject.

 Want to support climate journalism?